 Dr. David Megson brings a wealth of experience to the Chemistry Matters team.
 Based in the UK, Dr. Megson earned his BSc in Environmental Forensics (2:1) at University of Wales Bangor (Sept 2003 – June 2006), his MSc in Environmental Analysis and Assessment at Royal Holloway University of London (Sept 2006 – Sept 2007), and his PhD in Environmental Chemistry at University of Plymouth (Sept 2011 – Sept 2014).

 Highlights from Dr. Megson’s career, include personal achievements such as winning awards for presenting research at conferences, publishing research and defending his PhD.
-He has been involved in several large scale contaminated land and finds remediation jobs in the UK and seeing the land transformed from a contaminated site turned to a useful resource, as very rewarding.
+He has also been involved in several large scale contaminated land remediation jobs in the UK.
+David finds it rewarding to see the land transformed from a contaminated site turned to a useful resource.

 Dr. Megson has achieved the following committee positions and status with professional bodies;